OllieLeach95/ConvFinQA_Agent_project/dataset.md

   - [Data Fields](#data-fields)
   - [Cleaning Process](#cleaning-process)

 ## Summary
-This dataset is a cleaner version of the original dataset from the [ConFinQA repo](https://github.com/czyssrs/ConvFinQA).
-This dataset consists of conversational numerical reasoning questions over unstructured financial documents, containing datatables.
+This is a cleaned version of the original dataset from the [ConvFinQA repo](https://github.com/czyssrs/ConvFinQA).
+The dataset consists of conversational numerical reasoning questions over unstructured financial documents containing datatables.

 ## Useful Extracts from the Paper
 > CONVFINQA (Conversational Finance Question Answering), with 3,892 conversations consisting of 14,115 questions.
 To construct the dataset, we design a framework to simulate the conversation flow by decomposition and concatenation of the multihop questions from the FinQA dataset.